Parent/Guardian Feedback Survey

 Our Nutrition Services department would love to hear more about your experiences with the Grab & Go Meal Service.
 Click the links below for either an English or Spanish version of our survey.
 Your feedback is appreciated!

 Meals FREE for all children 18 years old and under through the end of the school year!

 Grab-and-Go Meals for Distance Learning

 Students received either a blue, green or orange “Meal Pick Up Instructions” flyer from their school.
-The flyer must be presented in order to obtain a breakfast and/or lunch for your student(s).
+The flyer must be presented in order to obtain a breakfast, lunch, supper and snack for your student(s).
 A picture of the flyer on your phone or Student ID cards are also acceptable if flyers were left at home.
 If you have multiple students attending different AUSD schools, parents/guardians only need to visit one site to obtain meals for all students.
 Please be sure to present all flyers for students you are picking up meals for.
 Parents/guardians may also pick up meals for children 18 and under not enrolled in Antioch USD.
 Please present a piece of paper with your child's name and age at one of the curbside pick-up locations.
 Children do not need to be present.

 During Distance Learning, Grab-and-Go meals are available for curbside pick-up Monday through Friday, 10 a.m.-12 p.m. at the following locations:

 Belshaw Elementary School (2801 Roosevelt Lane)

 Carmen Dragon Elementary School (4721 Vista Grande Drive)

 Deer Valley High School (4700 Lone Tree Way)